beyond-blockchain/js-bbclib/README.md

 # Overview
 The library is implemented bbclib functions on platform of BBc-1.
 It provides make transaction function, sign and verify transaction function, serialize and deserialize function for some collection of data on BBc-1 platform.
 (They are BBcTransaction, BBcEvent, BBcAsset, BBcSignature, BBcRelation, BBcReference, BBcCrossRef, BBcPointer and BBcWitness).
-It works on modern browsers(Firefox, IE, Edge, Chrome and Safari) and Node.js.
+It works on modern browsers(Firefox, Edge, Chrome and Safari) and Node.js.
 The module is totally written in ES6+ and needed to get transpiled with babel for legacy environments.

 ※The design and detail of BBc-1 is following.<br>